UMGZ 42x20x9 [M8] GZ / N38 - magnetic holder external thread

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Wide application in modern technologies – find application in computer drives, electric motors, medical devices and very advanced devices.
+- Wide application in the industry of new technologies – are utilized in hard drives, electric motors, medical equipment or very advanced devices.

 Disadvantages of neodymium magnets: